As an Amazon Associate I earn from qualifying purchases.

 Step 1: First, add the pistachios, olive oil, and the liquid from the can of chickpeas to a food processor and blend on high for a minute.

-Step 2: Add the remaining ingredients (chickpeas, lemon juice, garlic, cumin, tahini, and ice) and blend until creamy and smooth, pausing to scrape the sides as needed.
+Step 2: Then, add the remaining ingredients (chickpeas, lemon juice, garlic, cumin, tahini, and ice) and blend until creamy and smooth, pausing to scrape the sides as needed.

 Process shot showing post processed pistachio hummus in container.

 Step 3: Try it, and adjust any element (tahini, lemon, seasonings) to taste.
-To serve – transfer the pistachio hummus to a serving dish and garnish with parsley, crushed pistachios, and, optionally, a drizzle of olive oil.
+Finally, to serve, transfer the pistachio hummus to a serving dish and garnish with parsley, crushed pistachios, and, optionally, a drizzle of olive oil.
 Enjoy!

-Enjoy the pistachio dip with veggies, crackers, and pita/air fryer tortilla chips, spread over vegan sandwiches, wraps, and burgers, in salad bowls, and more.
+Enjoy the pistachio dip with veggies, crackers, and pita or air fryer tortilla chips, spread over vegan sandwiches, wraps, and burgers, in salad bowls, and more.

 FAQs